 It’s barely 7 am on a chilly spring morning.
 A line of people dots the sidewalk of an empty shopping mall in anticipation of Record Store Day.
-We stand and wait for two more hours, all knowing the slim chances and unlikely outcome of actually getting all the specialty records on our lists.
-Eventually, they move the line inside the building and we plant ourselves in front of Hard Copies, counting down the minutes until the doors open.
+We stand and wait for two more hours, all-knowing the slim chances and unlikely outcome of actually getting all the specialty records on our lists.
+Eventually, they move the line inside the building, and we plant ourselves in front of Hard Copies, counting down the minutes until the doors open.

 Record Store Day (RSD for short) started in 2007 as a way for music fanatics and independent record shops to celebrate all across the country.
 Some stores have live music all day long, meet and greets with artists, food, contests, and more.
-Exclusive releases are made specifically available for that day - most are created in limited quantities.
+Exclusive releases are made specifically available for that day - most created in limited quantities.
 The announcement of the list of titles is almost as exciting as the day itself.

 “The List” is revealed weeks ahead and allows plenty of time for planning.
 I had three exclusive releases that I wanted for my collection, so I contacted dozens of stores to see if they would be carrying them.
 Hard Copies had the majority, so my early-morning jaunt to Evansville was set.

 It’s intoxicating, but an under-control semi-chaotic scene when they open the doors.
 I scan the racks of 7” singles and immediately spotted The Mavericks and Sweet Lizzy Project - that’s one off my list.
-The entire wall was filled with RSD releases.
+The entire wall popped with RSD releases.
 Quickly walking and eyeing all the records while trying to navigate my way through the crowd, I found one of two copies of LeAnn Rimes’s “Live at Gruene Hall” vinyl.
 Two down.
 Maybe it was the dark cover art, but it took me a few more rounds to realize that the coveted Kip Moore album that I had been searching for was right in front of me the entire time.
 Mission accomplished.

 I could give endless praise to the great staff at Hard Copies.
 They responded lightning fast to all my questions early in the week via Facebook.
-I’m all about my country world and this is the place to visit if you are in search of obscure, out-of-print CD titles from the 90s.
+I’m all about my country world, and this is the place to visit if you are in search of obscure, out-of-print CD titles from the 90s.
 Not everything is readily available via streaming platforms and a lot of it ends up being remastered or re-recorded by the artists, so it’s like a treasure chest finding the original stuff.

 Sweet, Sweet Fantasy Baby